jonasjberg/autonameow/tests/README.md

                         matches anything and if "GLOB" begins with "!", the matching is inverted.
 Give this option more than once to chain the filters.
-  --last-failed         Select only the test cases that failed during the last
+  --last-failed         Select only the test suites that failed during the
-                        completed run.
+                        last completed run.
 Selects all if none failed.

 Actions to Perform:
   Only the first active option is used, ordered as per this listing.

   --list                Print the "short name" (directory basename) of the
-                        selected test case(s) and exit.
+                        selected test suite(s) and exit.
 Enable verbose mode for additional information.
   --get-cmd             Print equivalent command-line invocations for the
-                        selected test case(s) and exit.
+                        selected test suite(s) and exit.
 If executed "manually", these would produce the same behaviour and results as the corresponding regression test.
 Each result is printed as two lines; first being "# TEST_NAME", where "TEST_NAME" is the directory
-                        basename of the test case.
+                        basename of the test suite.
 The second line is the equivalent command-line.
 Use "test selection" options
                         to narrow down the results.
-  --run                 Run the selected test case(s).
+  --run                 Run the selected test suite(s).
 (DEFAULT: True)

 Project website: www.github.com/jonasjberg/autonameow
 ```